 Live theater plays and musicals have been offered at the Cactus with productions of Fiddler on the Roof, The Odd Couple, Steel Magnolias, Buddy: The Buddy Holly Story, Always…Patsy Cline, and Honky Tonk Angels.
 The Cactus has also debuted regional written musical plays including: Heavenly Country and Holy Rock ‘n Rollers.

 On July 1, 2016, the Cactus Theater was acquired by Lubbock businessman and music promoter Darryl Holland.
-Going forward, the vision for the Cactus remains focused on showcasing top-notch local talent; promoting an expanded offering of regional and national touring acts; and ultimately, restoring motion picture capability.
-Other improvements in the works include expanded technological advancements in sound, lighting and video presentation.
+Going forward, the vision for the Cactus remains focused on showcasing top-notch local talent; promoting an expanded offering of regional and national touring acts; and screening classic and independent films on the newly-installed digital projection system.
+A new, state-of-the-art sound system has recently been installed as well - giving Cactus patrons the ultimate listening environment possible.
 The future of the Cactus Theater is filled with exciting possibilities as a first-rate performance space and a continuing cultural amenity for patrons across the South Plains and beyond!